anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There surely is in human nature an inherent propensity to extract all the good out of all the evil.
+Quote: He that is giddy thinks the world turns round.

-By: Benjamin Haydon
+By: William Shakespeare